-The Compensation Committee believes the pension plans and the SERP are an important part of the NEOs compensation.
+The Compensation Committee believes the pension plans and the SERP are an important part of our NEOs compensation.
 These plans are market competitive within the energy/utility industry and serve a critically important role in the retention of senior executives.
-As the benefits thereunder increase for each year these executives remain employed, the plans thereby encourage our most senior executives to remain employed and continue their work on behalf of shareholders.
+The benefits increase each year these executives remain employed, thereby encouraging our most senior executives to remain employed and continue their work on behalf of shareholders.

-The Compensation Committee had previously approved grants of additional years of SERP service credit to two NEOs in an effort to recruit them to join the Company and move to Spokane, Washington.
-Although this type of pay practice was used in the past as a negotiated recruitment tool, the Compensation Committee recognizes that there have been market changes over the past few years in supplemental pension plan design and changes in compensation governance views on the use of supplemental pensions.
-Therefore, the Compensation Committee took action several years ago to no longer grant additional SERP service credits as a recruitment incentive.
+Prior to 2011, the Compensation Committee had approved additional years of SERP service credit for two NEOs in an effort to recruit them to join the Company and move to Spokane, Washington.
+Although this type of pay practice was used in the past as a recruitment tool, the Compensation Committee recognizes that there have been market changes over the past few years in supplemental pension plan design and changes in compensation governance views on the use of supplemental pensions.
+Therefore, the Compensation Committee decided in 2011 to no longer provide additional SERP service credits as a recruitment incentive.

 Based on its review of the market for these types of plans, the Compensation Committee revised the SERP to align it with the median industry practice.
-Effective February 4, 2011, the Company adopted a new SERP for eligible employees who first become hired or appointed as executive officers of the Company after February 3, 2011.
-The new SERP is a "restoration plan," which means that it is designed to offset the effect of certain Code limitations applicable to qualified retirement plans.
-Those limitations prevent a qualified plan from paying a pension benefit on a participant's base salary above a certain level.
-A restoration plan provides a pension on that portion of a participant's salary that cannot be taken into account by the qualified plan.
+Effective February 4, 2011, the Company adopted a new SERP for eligible employees who were hired or appointed as executive officers of the Company after February 3, 2011.
+The new SERP is a "restoration plan"-which means that it is designed to offset the effect of certain Code limitations applicable to qualified retirement plans.
+Those limitations prevent a qualified plan from paying a pension benefit with respect to a participant's base salary above a certain level.
+A restoration plan provides a pension benefit with respect to that portion of a participant's salary that cannot be taken into account by the qualified plan.